 If you have central hypothyroidism, you don’t need to check your TSH levels.
 Free T4 is used to monitor the response to treatment.

-Synthroid and other thyroid medications increase your body’s metabolic rates.
+Synthroid and other thyroid medications increase your body’s metabolic rate.
 This also includes your heart rate, respiratory rate, and oxygen demand.

 The use of Synthroid in patients without hypothyroidism can result in myocardial infarction, angina, and cardiac arrhythmias.
 It can also cause muscle wasting and protein loss in your body.

-If you have a condition called adrenal insufficiency, levothyroxine can unmask it and you can go into an acute adrenal crisis.
-Adrenal insufficiency is a condition when your body is not producing enough cortisol.
-This condition can occur in patients with hypothyroidism as in polyglandular syndromes.
+If you have a condition called adrenal insufficiency, levothyroxine can unmask it, and you can go into an acute adrenal crisis.
+Adrenal insufficiency is a condition in which your body does not produce enough cortisol.
+This condition can occur in patients with hypothyroidism, as in polyglandular syndromes.

 Acute adrenal crisis is an acute emergency that manifests as hypotension, dehydration, nausea, vomiting, abdominal pain, low sodium, and high potassium in the blood.
 It is rapidly corrected with intravenous fluid administration and cortisol administration.